D7EAD/mkPIVM/README.md

 # Showcase

 I got the receipts.
-You can see a video of mkPIVM in action below, fully virtualizing a Meterpreter stager, injecting into explorer.exe, and us capturing a callback.
+You can see a video of mkPIVM in action below, fully virtualizing a Meterpreter stager (vanilla btw), injecting into explorer.exe, and us capturing a callback.
 Of course this is just an example, and mkPIVM can be applied to much more, assuming the instructions in the shellcode are supported.
 If they aren't, make an Issue, send me the shellcode, I got you.

 See it [here](https://github.com/D7EAD/mkPIVM/raw/refs/heads/main/media/mkpivm-showcase.mp4).
 Hosted in ./media, can't embed sadly.